The Top Mistakes New Home Stagers Make

 It’s one thing to be fair to friends and family, but it’s another thing entirely to give services and goods away.
 This should be avoided.

 It’s vital that you choose furniture and items that match the home itself.
-However, this might not always match with your client’s personal preference.
-You’re there to do your job to the best of your ability, which means that you may sometimes need to overrule your clients’ requests.
+This might not always match with your client’s personal preference.
+You’re there to do your job to the best of your ability, which means that you may sometimes need to overrule your client’s requests.

-While this may feel mean, it’s for the greater good, as it will make the home look better once it’s staged.
+While this may be tough, it’s for the greater good, as it will make the home look better once it’s staged.

-Alongside this, you should make enough to earn a living.
+Alongside this, you need to make enough to earn a living.
 While this may take some time to calculate, it’s well worth the effort.

 Quite a large number of people get into the home staging industry because they have a love of décor.
 However, this isn’t all that’s needed when you’re entering the area, as there’s much more that you will need to know.